awesomelewis2007/PYOS-IPX/README.md

 pip install socket
 pip install os
 ```
-you can only run this scrip in windows 10
+you can only run this script in windows 10